nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   that `abc` is a subsequence of `addbddc`) will be matched.
 Note that this is the only field for which we match a subsequence instead of a simple substring.

-- for `e/EMAIL`, all email containing the given parameter will be valid, but note that domain name is not checked.
+- for `e/EMAIL`, all email containing the given parameter will be valid.
     - eg `find e/abc` will return profiles with the following emails:
         -  `abcd@gmail.com`
         -  `bbabc@gmail.com`
-    - It will _not_ return:
-        - `xxx@abc.com`
-        - `axbyc@hhh.com`

 Further details about the search options are as follows: